zenglenn42/opengl-tutorial-tbb/README.md

 # Integrate SDL2-widgets into the Project

-I [fork](https://github.com/zenglenn42/sdl2-widgets) the upstream sdl2-widgets repo on github and clean up the build a bit so I could drive it nicely from the tutorial build harness.
+I [fork](https://github.com/zenglenn42/sdl2-widgets) the [upstream sdl2-widgets repo](https://github.com/gale320/sdl2-widgets) on github and clean up the build a bit so I can drive it nicely from the tutorial build harness.

 This entails: